Repeato

 How to share tests within the team?

-Repeato keeps all its test-related files in a so-called “workspace“.
-A workspace is a basic file directory that holds all your test files and test result data.
+Repeato keeps all its test-related files in a workspace, a basic file directory that holds all test files and test result data.

 The easiest way to get your tests synced to other teammates (or to your Continuous Integration server) is to start versioning your workspace directory with git.
 We recommend using SourceTree as a git client since it’s really intuitive to use.